OBSERVABILITY PLATFORM

 • Metrics Explorer: Use the language toggle to the right of the Explore page title.

 Although Chronosphere supports both PromQL and Graphite, this document provides information only about the use of PromQL.
-For more details about Graphite, read the full documentation (opens in a new tab).
+For more details about Graphite, see the Graphite documentation (opens in a new tab).

 PromQL overview